<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=510762&amp;fmt=gif">

 Newtonian Fluids

-Newtonian fluids are named after Sir Issac Newton (1642 - 1726) who described the flow behavior of fluids with a simple linear relation between shear stress [mPa] and shear rate [1/s].
-This relationship is now known as Newton's Law of Viscosity, where the proportionality constant η is the viscosity [mPa-s] of the fluid:
+Newtonian fluids are named after Sir Isaac Newton (1642–1726), who defined a linear relationship between shear stress (τ) and shear rate (γ̇).
+This relationship, known as Newton’s Law of Viscosity, is expressed as:

 Newtonslaw2.png